Jsparrow/jsparrow.github.io/docs/rules/local-variable-type-inference.md

 ---
 title: Use Local Variable Type Inference
 description:
     This rule replaces the types on the local variable declarations with the var keyword introduced in Java 10.
+tags: ["rule"]
 ---

 # Use Local Variable Type Inference